Joe Goosby

-Joseph Goosby, Jr. (born September 6, 1986) is a professional American football linebacker who is currently a free agent.
-In college, he played for Tulane University.
+Joseph Goosby, Jr. (born September 6, 1986) is an American former professional football linebacker who played in the Arena Football League (AFL).
+He played college football for the Tulane Green Wave.

 Professional career

 In 2009, Goosby was a member of the Bossier-Shreveport Battle Wings.
 In 2010, he played for the San Angelo Stampede Express of the Indoor Football League.
 In 2011, he was signed by the Dallas Vigilantes.
 On September 28, 2011, he was signed by the Philadelphia Soul.
 He was named Riddell Co-Defensive Player of the Week after his performance against the Georgia Force winning 92-42.
 On August 26, 2016, the Soul beat the Arizona Rattlers in ArenaBowl XXIX by a score of 56–42.

 On January 31, 2017, Goosby was selected by the Baltimore Brigade in the 2017 expansion draft.
 On February 23, 2017, the Brigade traded Goosby to the Soul for future considerations and claim order positioning.
 He earned Second Team All-Arena honors in 2017.
 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.